Article

 Weaknesses:

-Best For: Small businesses, internal dashboards, and non‑technical founders.
+Best For: Small businesses, internal dashboards, and non-technical founders who need working software fast.

 Claude Code (Anthropic)

-Overview: Anthropic’s agentic developer tool, available in IDEs and terminals.
-Claude Code reads issues, writes fixes, tests, and can submit pull requests.
+Overview: Anthropic's agentic developer tool, available in terminals, IDEs, and the browser at claude.ai/code.
+Claude Code reads your entire repository, understands context across multiple files, writes fixes, runs tests, and can submit pull requests autonomously.

 Strengths: